Daniel-Kharrat/Protools-Reaper/README.md

 replace the toolbar icons folder with the new one and restart reaper

-4) on mac change the shortcut for spotlight search because we're using cmd + space to record
+4) On mac change the shortcut for spotlight search because we're using cmd + space to record

 go to System Settings... → Keyboard → Keyboard Shortcuts... → Spotlight